Ramanathapuram: Geography

 It has an average elevation of 2 metres (6 feet).
 The nearest towns include Paramakudi, Rameshwaram, Mudukulathur, Kilakarai and Manamadurai.

 Transport

 The town is located in south east Tamil Nadu and connected by NH 49 (also called as AH 43) to Madurai from Rameswaram.

 East Coast Road is the major coastal road in east Tamil Nadu which connects the state capital Chennai and Ramanathapuram; this road also connects Ramanathapuram with Pondicherry, Thoothukudi and Kanyakumari.
 Ramanathapuram railway station is well connected by railroad to major cities in India through Madurai Junction and Karaikudi Junction.

 The nearest international airport is Madurai Airport, about 125 km and domestic airport is Tuticorin Airport about 140 km.

 The Nearest Naval Station is located in Uchipuli In the name of INS Parundu.

+Education

+Government Arts College for Women is located in Ramanathapuram.